 Then I roasted the seeds and tossed them with tamari (a sweet soy sauce).
 I roasted up pumpkin which is my most favourite thing to eat.
 I made some honey roasted walnuts.
 I stacked these in glass jars so I can see them every time I open the fridge.
 They smile back at me and say you are back!

 I experimented with steel cut oats and some hippy stuff I’ve never tried.
 They take ages to cook and have a nutty and creamy taste.
-I chop up my dried apricots and figs and and almonds.
+I chop up my dried apricots and figs and almonds.
 I sprinkle seeds and drizzle honey.
-I am channeling my lovely mother and her careful breakfast bowls.
+I am channelling my lovely mother and her careful breakfast bowls.
 I am finding my way back into my life – using interesting new things.
 I am wondering where I have been.

 Last week my youngest daughter called me.
 She was sad and she wanted me to come over.
 Boy troubles.
 I drove there imagining how terrible things were.
 What I found at her house was a miracle.
 I sat at the kitchen table fascinated by my own daughter.
 I watched as she chopped up vegetables and cooked us a tasty stew.
-She stood there, glass of wine in hand, telling me the sorry tale.
+She stood there, a glass of wine in hand, telling me the sorry tale.
 She had lovely music playing and a scented candle burning.
 Her hair was swept up and she looked so effortlessly gorgeous.
 Don’t get me wrong, it was really a sad time.
 Maybe this boyfriend was not for her she wondered aloud.

 What shocked me was how she was handling this.
-Not in a pub, not with greasy take-away food, not in any of the one hundred dubious choices I made over the years.
+Not in a pub, not with greasy takeaway food, not in any of the one hundred dubious choices I made over the years.
 Here was my own child cooking a meal and chatting to her Mother.
 I felt some shift in myself.
-This grown up child that I worry about so much may just know how to soothe herself better than I ever did.
+This grown-up child that I worry about so much may just know how to soothe herself better than I ever did.
 Maybe it skips a generation.
 My Mum knew how to comfort herself.
 My daughter knows.
-How is it that I, a middle aged woman, feel I am just learning?
+How is it that I, a middle-aged woman, feel I am just learning?